octobercms/docs/3.x/extend/resources/publishing-packages.md

 git tag -a v2.0.1 -m "Version 2 is here!"
 ```

-In addition to tagging, you should also increment the version file found in your [plugin](../plugin/updates.md) or [theme](../themes/development.md#oc-version-file).
+In addition to tagging, you should also increment the version file found in your [plugin version file](../system/plugins.md) or [theme settings](../../cms/themes/settings.md).

 ## Private Plugins and Themes